Learn More !

 We move away from one-way narrations and toward a "discovery" model.

-Navigation Apporach: Building Environmental Knowledge Before Movement.
+Navigation Approach: Building Environmental Knowledge Before Movement.

 Following the principle that technology should supplement rather than replace a user’s existing mobility tools (Ahmetovic et al., 2016), the navigation access provides the "environmental knowledge" or mental map of the room.
 This allows BLV visitors to decide where they want to go alongside their companions.